 *This post is for information purposes only.
-I received no payment or any other compensation for this post.
+I received no payment or any other commission for this post.

 Home to the Crown Jewels, rich in history with a compelling display of Romanesque and Military Architecture; The Tower of London has always been on my list of places to visit.
 The Tower of London is situated in Central London on the North Bank of the River Thames.